 The hecklers might have been Chicago fans sitting in the stands.
 They might have been Cubs players sitting in the dugout.
-They might have been Cubs players on the field.
+They might even have been Cubs players on the field.

 After taking two balls, another strike was called.
-He then pointed with his right hand to someone or something.
+Ruth then pointed with his right hand to someone or something.
 Maybe it was the Cubs’ pitcher.
 Maybe it was the Cubs’ dugout.
 Or maybe it was the flagpole beyond center field.

 That gesture would soon go down in history.

-That’s because on the very next pitch, Babe Ruth hit a home run so far that it landed outside the stadium.
+That’s because on the very next pitch, Ruth hit a home run so far that it landed outside the stadium.
 The legend of his called shot was born.